sameeraman/azureARMTemplates/PaloAltoHAArchitecture/README.md

 This Template is a based on the single NVA architecture provided by Palo Alto - https://github.com/PaloAltoNetworks/azure/tree/master/two-tier-sample

 Once you provision the ARM template, you will have to load the Palo Alto Configuration with the given xml files into the NVAs.
 I have provided a word file with some screenshots to guide you with the steps for loading the XML files.
+You will need a evaluation license of Palo Alto to test this end to end.